lilarin/dou-scrape-and-analyse/README.md

 # Job Scraper for dou.ua

-This tool scrapes vacancies from the [dou.ua](https://jobs.dou.ua/vacancies) website, allowing users to specify domains and technologies for a more tailored job search.
-The scraped data is exported as plots into a PDF file for further analysis.
+This tool scrapes and analysis vacancies from the [dou.ua](https://jobs.dou.ua/vacancies) website, allowing users to specify  domains and technologies to collect the desired information.

 ## Features